folkvangrn/yggdrasil/README.md

  - build new jar file: ```./mvnw clean package``` (for UNIX-based systems)
  - for windows hosts: ```./mvnw.exe clean package```
  - run built jar file: ```java -jar target/server-0.0.1-SNAPSHOT.jar```

+For development purposes postgresql database is needed to be accessible on host system.
+Configure it as follows:

+ - add new database tabprojekt
+ - add new user with full access to that database, with password tabprojekt and username tabprojekt
+ - make sure postgres is running on port 5432
+ - all above things can be configured via application.properties file